peitseyang/medical_image_process/README.md

 1. Require medical data (dicom file)
     - put the dicom file in src/data/raw_data

+    - the output will be reposit at src/data/process_data

 2. Dicom file standard
     - (0028, xxxx) is all the information about the dicom image